SarahS456/intro-web-scraping/sean-readme.md

 We're going to be using python to do our web scraping.

 Don't worry if you've never programmed in python or at all before, I will explain concepts along the way.
 And if you want me to repeat something just ask!
-We'll be doing a free intro to python workshop in January too if you want to go deeper!
+We'll be doing a [free intro to python workshop](https://www.eventbrite.com/e/galvanize-nyc-python-101-tickets-54032384316?aff=erellivmlt) in next few weeks too if you want to go deeper!
 Or go through our [free data science prep material](https://www.galvanize.com/data-science-prep).

 ##### Requests